Euro's big four seek way out of crisis in Rome

 “Monti knows he has to get his ducks in a row on the European side so he can tell the parties that he’s sorted that part out, and now it’s their turn to help sort out Italy,” said James Walston, politics professor at the American University in Rome.

-“Friday’s summit is important for Monti in symbolic terms because it shows Italians that he is center-stage.”
+“Friday’s summit is important for Monti in symbolic terms because it shows Italians that he is centre-stage.”

-Italian government bond yields edged up on Friday, along with the cost of insuring against a debt default, as the market prepared for a busy week of issuance. <GVD/EUR>

 But for the markets, Monti remains the man most likely to tackle Italy’s debt mountain and uncompetitiveness.
 If he comes under serious threat, Italy could quickly supplant Spain as the euro zone’s main flashpoint.